-To estimate possible degradation over time, the responses of a few strips were measured at the beginning of tests (09.16.2004), and were measured again after all the strips were tested (10.15.2004).
+To estimate possible degradation over time, the responses of a few strips (#77, 78, and 79) were measured at the beginning of tests (09.16.2004), and were measured again after all the strips were tested (10.15.2004).
+Table I provides the new and the old data, including the date.
 The average value of ratios of the new responses to the old ones is 0.961±0.002, which means that the degradation over time is about 4%.
-Because the NICADD extruded scintillator [14] cannot degrade so fast, it means that the measurement system does.
+Because the NICADD extruded scintillator [15] cannot degrade so fast, it means that the measurement system does.
 The visual inspection showed that it was the WLS fiber, especially the mirrored end (keep in mind that this fiber was inserted into the co-extruded holes up to eight hundred times).
 Because of the small degradation of the measuring system over the long time interval, no corrections were applied to the measurements.
-Fig. 4 and Fig. 5 show the response of the strip A-side.
+Fig.7 and Fig.8 show the response of the strip A-side.
 A few of them have a much lower response at 80 and 20 than average.